ck-cankurt/ck-cankurt/README.md

     "Driving innovation through the convergence of technology and design."
   </blockquote>
   <p style="color: #555; line-height: 1.6;">
-    We are a team of experienced professionals committed to delivering comprehensive and innovative software solutions.
+    We are a dedicated team of professionals committed to delivering comprehensive and innovative software solutions.
 Our expertise encompasses Full Stack project and system development as well as cross-platform application development.
 Our portfolio is presented at <a href="https://github.com/ubden" style="color: #F73030; font-weight: bold; text-decoration: none;">Ubden®</a> and our work is significantly contributed within the <a href="https://github.com/ubdencom" style="color: #F73030; font-weight: bold; text-decoration: none;">Ubdencom</a> organization.
   </p>
   <details style="margin-top: 10px;">
     <summary style="cursor: pointer; color: #F73030; font-weight: bold;">Learn More</summary>